 - What training have advocates received?
 Many advocates are nurses or other experienced medical professionals who receive extensive training.
 They are trained to provide compassionate, personalized attention – and turn to doctors, pharmacists and disease-management specialists who can address your specific needs.

-Ultimately, advocates can help people identify what questions to ask, learn what services are available for a new or complex diagnosis, and encourage patients to seek primary and preventive care to prevent certain symptoms from becoming serious health issues.
+Ultimately, advocates can help people identify what questions to ask, learn what services are available for a new or complex diagnosis and encourage patients to seek preventive care to help avoid certain symptoms from becoming serious health issues.
 Advocates also may help people feel more satisfied with the health benefits they receive.
-For example, UnitedHealthcare reports that more than 95 percent of plan participants surveyed said they are satisfied with its advocate program.

 Health advocates are committed to helping people navigate the health care system and addressing complex health issues.
 Advocates are an exciting new way for health plans to provide personalized support and connections to help people improve their health and quality of life.